Multiply the polynomials.(x+3)(x−5)(−2x+1)\left(x+3\right)\left(x... | Study Prep in Pearson+

+Identify the polynomials you need to multiply.
+For example, if you have two binomials like \((a + b)\) and \((c + d)\), write them down clearly.

-First, multiply the first two binomials \(\left(x+3\right)\) and \(\left(x-5\right)\) using the distributive property (FOIL method): multiply each term in the first binomial by each term in the second binomial.
+Apply the distributive property, which means multiplying each term in the first polynomial by each term in the second polynomial.
+For example, multiply \(a\) by \(c\) and \(d\), then multiply \(b\) by \(c\) and \(d\).

 Watch next